- Publications and resources

 - specifically a movement area or runway of an aerodrome, or

 - the approach or departure path of a runway of an aerodrome.

-If you’re in doubt as to whether your firework activity falls within the above parameters, please complete Form 1117 – notification of a firework display and CASA will assess the nature of your firework activity and advise you accordingly.
+If you’re in doubt as to whether your firework activity falls within the above parameters, please complete Notification of a firework display form 1117 (pdf 123.11 KB) and CASA will assess the nature of your firework activity and advise you accordingly.
 If an approval or permission is not required, no fee will be applied.

 How to notify CASA of a fireworks display

 To allow CASA to assess your notification and issue an approval or permission, we recommend that you submit your application at least ten (10) working days before the scheduled firework activity.
-In order to comply with the notification requirements specified in regulation 101.500 of CASR 1998, please complete Form 1117 - notification of a firework display and email it to email@example.com.
+In order to comply with the notification requirements specified in regulation 101.500 of CASR 1998, please complete Notification of a firework display form 1117 (pdf 123.11 KB) and email it to email@example.com.

 If CASA determines that an approval or permission is required for the conduct of the display, a fee for this service will apply.